Updated: Nov 4th, 2021

 The COVID-19 outbreak has wreaked havoc on businesses in various industrial sectors, causing massive disruption to people’s work lives.
 But interestingly, as we begin to emerge from the great lockdown, a record number of people are voluntarily quitting their jobs.

-According to the United States Department of Labor, 2.7% of the US workforce quit in April 2021, the highest ever recorded.
-Since then, workers continue to leave their current employers at historically high rates .
+According to the United States Department of Labor, 2.7% of the US workforce quit in April 2021, the highest ever recorded at the time.
+Since then, that number has actually accelerated, with 2.9% of US workforce calling it quits in August 2021 .
 The mass exodus from the workforce since the pandemic has been dubbed “The Great Resignation.”

 To better understand what’s driving their decision to leave their employers, we’ve compiled 11 insightful statistics on the Great Resignation of 2021 and how companies can better attract and retain their top talent moving forward.